Makuo12/Freenove-esp32-rust/README.md

 ## Getting Started

-To get started with these tutorials, you will need:
+To get started with these tutorials click here[/src]

-- The Freenove Ultimate Kit
-- A computer with Rust installed
-- Basic knowledge of Rust programming

 ## Tutorials